-The obstruction effect of an object on the passage of electric current is called resistance.
-Anything that made specifically to be such an obstruction is simply called a resistor.
-Resistors are the most widely used components in circuit components and their quality has a great impact on the stability of circuit operation.
-Resistors are mainly used to stabilize and regulate the current and voltage in the circuit, that is, to reduce/divide voltage, to limit/shunt/isolate/filter current (in combination with a capacitor), and in matching/adjusting signal amplitude.
+The obstructive effect of an object on the passage of electric current is called resistance.
+Anything that specifically makes such an obstruction is simply called a resistor.
+Resistors are the most basic and widely used component in circuit components and their quality has a great impact on the stability of circuit operations.
+Resistors are mainly used to stabilize and regulate the current and voltage in the circuit.
+That is, it can reduce or divide voltage and either limit, shunt, isolate or filter current (done together with a capacitor).
+It is also used in matching/adjusting signal amplitude.

 1. Insurance resistor